Esri/insights-scripting-guide/README.md

 | ```%insights_return(<data frame object>)```     | Converts Python or R data frames into Insights datasets.
 When ```%insights_return(df)```  is run it will generate an Insights dataset from the ```df``` object.
 Data will be persisted in the workbook (when the workbook is saved) and will appear in the data pane after execution.  |

-## Planning a Scipting Environment
+## Deployment Patterns

 There are various configurations to choose from when planning a Jupyter Kernel Gateway deployment.
-It should be noted that some configurations make have a tactical advantage over others.
-Additionally, each configuration will offer different end-user experiences and varying degress of effort in regards to deployment and maintence.
+It should be noted that some configurations may have tactical advantages over others.
+Additionally, each configuration will offer different end user experiences and varying degress of effort in regards to setup and maintenance.

-These conceptual diagrams were designed to help organizations visualize different Jupyter Kernel Gateway configurations.
+These conceptual diagrams were designed to help organizations visualize different kinds Jupyter Kernel Gateway configurations next to different kinds of Insights deployments.

 ### Insights Desktop and Kernel Gateway